 Optical collimators are needed to shape and route light beams from the laser system to the vacuum chamber.
 While only one collimator was used in Ref.
-44 to realize all the functions of a gravimeter (trapping, interferometer and detection), most sensors actually use about ten collimators.
+44 to realize all the functions of a gravimeter (trapping, interferometer, and detection), most sensors actually use about ten collimators.
 When driving Raman transitions, the phase difference between the Raman lasers needs to be stable and well controlled, not only in time (which requires the two beams to be phase-locked), but also in space (same wavefront for both counterpropagating laser beams).
-It can be realized by shaping both beams together using a single common collimator and retroeffecting them on a common mirror).
-Special care has thus to be paid in the realization of this Raman collimator: most often fibered for better stability in direction and shape, with a large beam waist for flat wavefronts (see part.IVD), with a well defined polarisation to maximize the coupling to the atoms and an intensity profile as flat as possible in order to keep the coupling homogeneous all along the atom trajectory.
-The retro-reflecting system, usually composed of a quarter-wave plate and a mirror, constitutes a key subsystem in order to achieve high accuracy: it defines the difference of phase between the incoming and retroreflected laser beams which constitutes the reference for the acceleration measurement.
-A very high level of optical quality (in particular planeity) is thus required for this system (see part.
-IVD) in order to reduce the variation of phase difference between the two counterpropagating beams sampled at the three pulses.
-To keep any eventual residual bias due to such wavefront distortions stable, one needs stable atom trajectories.
-These are determined by the cloud temperature, its initial mean velocity and position in the beams, which can be stabilized by locking the optical powers of the molasses beams45.
-Finally, the detection system which collects the fluorescence signals from the clouds needs to be homogeneous and symmetric in order to avoid asymmetry effects 45,46 .
+It can be realized by shaping both beams together using a single common collimator and retroreflecting them on a common mirror).
+Special care has thus to be paid in the realization of this Raman collimator: most often fibered for better stability in direction and shape, with a large beam waist for flat wavefronts (see Sec.
+IV D), with a well-defined polarization to maximize the coupling to the atoms and an intensity profile as flat as possible in order to keep the coupling homogeneous all along the atom trajectory.
+The retroreflecting system, usually composed of a quarter-wave plate and a mirror, constitutes a key subsystem in order to achieve high accuracy: it defines the difference of phase between the incoming and retroreflected laser beams, which constitutes the reference for the acceleration measurement.
+A very high level of optical quality (in particular